MIXTAPE DELINQUENTS: A Bootleg Roleplaying Game (OPEN ALPHA)

 A GENERAL BASIC GUIDE FOR PLAY

 - DAMAGE: Many objects in the world are damageable.
-In this demo your pistol is the easiest way to directly deal damage objects and enemies, but ofc this is an immersive sim so even in the demo there’s other tactics too, with or without causing damage to enemies!
-Anything tagged as “damagable” can be destroyed
+In this demo there are several weapons you can find in the world, but ofc this is an immersive sim so even in the demo there’s other tactics too,

-- SOUND AND STEALTH: In addition to seeing other NPCs and the player, NPCs can also hear sounds, and will react accordingly.
+with or without causing damage to enemies!
+Anything tagged as “damagable” in the games code can be destroyed - SOUND AND STEALTH: In addition to seeing other NPCs and the player, NPCs can also hear sounds, and will react accordingly.
 You’re fellow punks will look over at the sound nonchalantly to see what’s up.
-The cops of the SNAPD (Syndication of New America(™) Police Department, if you were curious) will walk over to any sound they hear, whether it be the player’s footsteps, an explosion, a punk saying hi to another punk, or (and this one is actually heard in game by the person playing) an object being placed down somewhere.
-When the player is crouched, they don’t make footstep “noises” heard by npcs
+Both the cops of the SNAPD (Syndication of New America(™) Police Department, if you were curious) and your fellow Mixtape Delinquents will walk over to any unfamiliar sound they hear, whether it be footsteps, an explosion, or gunshot, thrown or dropped object, and so on.
+When the player is crouched, they don’t make footstep “noises” heard by npcs.
+It's worth noting that cops die instantly if killed while not actively engaged in combat!

-- MOVABLE OBJECTS: Objects like plants, metal boxes (good for stacking) and explosive barrels can be picked up by interacting
+- MOVABLE OBJECTS: Objects like plants, metal boxes (good for stacking) and explosive barrels can be picked up by interacting with them.
+They can also be thrown!

-- FACTIONS: In MTD, there are too opposing factions: The titular Mixtape Delinquents (tagged as “punk”s) and SNAPD, the remnants of the American police system, now zombie cyborgs spliced with (literal) pig DNA (tagged as “pig”s) after the techno-aristocrat government takeover by the Syndicate, a conglomerate of mega-corporations who lobbied and fear mongered over the supposed “Y3k Virus” that never came to be.
+- FACTIONS: In MTD, there are two opposing factions: The titular Mixtape Delinquents (tagged as “punk”s) and SNAPD, the remnants of the American police system, now zombie cyborgs spliced with literal pig DNA (tagged as “pig”s) after the techno-aristocrat government takeover by the Syndicate, a conglomerate of mega-corporations who lobbied and fear mongered over the supposed “Y3k Virus” that never came to be.
 When you, or any other “punk” are spotted by the cops, you or your allies, will become they’re target.
 But there’s a revolution in the midst, so any “punk” npc will, likewise, shoot SNAPD on sight

-Note: All of these systems interact with eachother.
+Note: All of these systems interact with each other.
 Experiment and report anything that may be (a bit too) game-breaking.
 As I add more systems to MTD,

 Diary and objectives